Which Foods Are Best for Your Coffee Break?

 Coffees from Latin America are nutty and chocolaty.
 Go ahead, indulge in a chocolate muffin or candy bar.
 Then, add a handful of savory roasted pecans flavored with butter and sea salt.

 Coffees from Indonesia have a blend of both fruit and chocolate flavors, giving you the widest variety of food pairing choices.
-Put together your own trail mix with dried dates and cranberries, add some roasted pecan pieces such as Honey Chai Baby, and a liberal portion of dark chocolate chips.
+Put together your own trail mix with dried dates and cranberries, add some roasted pecans such as Agave Ginger and a liberal portion of dark chocolate chips.

 For more pairing suggestions and serving ideas, follow us on Instagram and Facebook.
 And, take a moment to sign up below for our newsletter to be the first to know about sales, events, and new products.